ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 1. Use an existing path to the source code directory
 2. Let spack clone the code for you and place it in the environment directory

 If option 1 is preferred the source code for the component(s) to be modified has to be available on the filesystem, e.g. using `git clone`, before the next steps.
+For more details, see the [Notes](#notes) section below.

 ### Creating an environment